 d.
 Limitations may be imposed on membership due to lack of facility space and time, funding, etc.

-2. Intercollegiate eligibility rules will apply to all sport clubs competing on an intercollegiate basis.
+2. Members of sport clubs competing may have to meet additional eligibility requirements as outlined in the respective sport's governing body.
 In-season varsity athletes will not be allowed to compete on Sport Club teams.

 3. Club members should be mindful that the public tends to judge the University by the conduct of its members.
 All individuals are expected to conduct themselves as responsible members of the academic community and to respect the rights of their fellow citizens.
 Clubs affiliated with the Sport Club Program will be held responsible for the compliance of their group with the University regulations.
 When it is felt that any club or club member(s) does not have the proper attitude and cannot represent the University of New Hampshire in an outstanding manner, the Director of Campus Recreation can withdraw that club’s (or club member’s) authorization until such time as certain conditions are corrected.